Academic Authors: Muskan Panjwani, Alina Yakunina

 20. Fill in the blanks.

-The weight of the toy is equal to blocks
+The weight of the toy car is blocks.

 21. Count and fill in the blanks.